Brown Bottle Farmstead

 Anna is a fifth generation agriculturalist.
 Although her family background is in cattle she has adapted her own methods of land stewardship through plants.
 Her passion started as a student of Herbalism and Mycology at Elderberry School of Botanical Medicine.
 She continued to learn as an intern at Northfork 53 in Nehalem Oregon where she and Ryan learned how to farm organically.
 Their time on the coast set them on a path to farm for their own community.

 Ryan Falk has focused his education towards learning holistic and ethical foraging and farming practices.
-He enjoys the peace and beauty of farming, the reward of growing food for his community, and is passionate about integrating permaculture into his daily.
-This includes animal stewardship, mushroom restoration, sustainable packaging, and even rain water collection.
+He enjoys the peace and beauty of farming, the reward of growing food for his community, and is passionate about integrating permaculture into his daily life.
+This includes animal stewardship, mushroom remediation, sustainable packaging, and even rain water collection.

 Ryan moved from Pennsylvania in his early 20’s to explore the beauty of the mountainous west coast.
 He became a chef and catered to thousands of people for over a decade.
-He was Head Chef at Wy’East Mountain Academy on Mount Hood for almost 8 years and his passion for food got him interested in wild foraging and food cultivation.
-His studies at Elderberry School gained him employment at Oregon’s Wild Harvest and internship at Northfork 53.
+While Head Chef at Wy’East Mountain Academy on Mount Hood for 8 years Ryans passion for food fired his interest in wild foraging and food cultivation.
+His studies at Elderberry School of Botanical Medicine gained him employment at Oregon’s Wild Harvest and internship at Northfork 53.

 Bud Wilson is a musician and artist residing on property.
 He is the well known front man and writer for the Portland based band Aan.
 As the farm grows and evolves Bud is the guiding force behind bringing live performances to the field!
 We are looking forward to new music festivities in Fall 2019, check our Calendar for dates!.